madezmedia/fiverr-gig-optimizer/DEPLOYMENT.md

 ### 2. Create a New Project

 1. Click on "New Project"
-2. Choose a name for your project (e.g., "freelance-helper")
+2. Choose a name for your project (e.g., "fiverr-gig-optimizer")
 3. Select your preferred region
 4. Click "Create Project"